Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-j5yWR-Ayb5w.md

 ---
-title: "November 10th, 2020 Livestream Q&A: Do we have support for Ultra-wide Monitors?"
+title: "November 10th, 2020 Livestream Q&A: Do we have support for Ultrawide Monitors?"
 date: "2020-11-10"
 layout: transcript
 topics:
-    - "technology/graphics"
+    - "technology/graphics/ultrawide-monitors"
 ---
 # [November 10th, 2020 Livestream](../2020-11-10.md)
-## Q&A: Do we have support for Ultra-wide Monitors?
+## Q&A: Do we have support for Ultrawide Monitors?
 https://www.youtube.com/watch?v=j5yWR-Ayb5w
 <details>
 <summary>This question may have been asked previously at least 1 other time, as recently as September 2020.</summary>